The historic downtown of Charleston SC

 Keen to shop for souvenirs?
 Want to take goodies back home?

 Head to the basket ladies at Charleston City Market for a sweetgrass basket.
-One of the most beautiful handicrafts of Southern USA, sweetgrass baskets are being woven by Gullah artisans for more than 300 years now.
+One of the most beautiful handicrafts of Southern USA, sweetgrass baskets have been woven by Gullah artisans for more than 300 years now.

-Besides, there is plenty of other stuff to see, eat, and buy.
-The market is open every day (day and night) except on December 25th.
+There is also plenty of other stuff to see, eat, and buy.
+The market is open every day (day and night) except December 25th.

 Be sure to try a slice of the legendary 12-layer coconut cake at Peninsula Grill nearby.